 The Office of Parliamentary Legal Advisers (OPLA) is the in-house legal team of the Houses of the Oireachtas.

-Members of the Oireachtas can contact us for parliamentary and corporate legal advice and support regarding:
+Members of the Oireachtas can contact us for legal advice and support regarding:

 - legal issues arising from membership of the Oireachtas

 - examining and challenging Government-supported policy matters and Bills

 - Private Members' Bills legal advice and drafting services

 Non-Government Members of the Oireachtas can contact us for assistance with the development of their Private Members' Bills (PMBs).
 We provide both legal policy advisory services and legislative drafting services.
 We can assist with:

 - development of the policy proposal

 - drafting the Bill and amendments to it

 We conduct litigation on behalf of Members, the Houses or Committees thereof, as provided for in the Houses of the Oireachtas Commission Acts.